owise1/ic-js/docs/ic-export.md

 // what we're tagging leads with no special character things to know about .ic format
 +leading plus means "yes"
-+tags can be timestamped by appending comma then js time,1620150217594 +leading minus means "no"
++tags can be timestamped by appending comma the js time,1620150217594 +leading minus means "no"
 -harms hippos
 // when you want to switch to a new tag